 i=inputFluxi×δ60Nii=j=outputFluxj×δ60Nij

 To apply this approach, we must know the isotopic compositions of major fluxes.
 Initial investigations found that all known major sinks were isotopically heavier than sources, suggesting a missing light sink or heavy source or largely misunderstood isotopic compositions (Cameron et al., 2009; Cameron and Vance, 2014; Gall et al., 2013).
-Subsequent studies have yet to conclusively identify the missing light sink or heavy source, and mostly either corroborated the findings of early studies or highlighted areas which require further exploration (Alvarez et al., 2021; Ciscato et al., 2018; Gueguen et al., 2020, 2016; Gueguen and Rouxel, 2021; Little et al., 2020; Sorensen et al., 2020; Vance et al., 2016).
+Subsequent studies have yet to conclusively identify the missing light sink or heavy source, and mostly either corroborated the findings of early studies, that outputs are isotopically heavier than inputs, or highlighted areas which require further exploration (Alvarez et al., 2021; Ciscato et al., 2018; Gueguen et al., 2020, 2016; Gueguen and Rouxel, 2021; Little et al., 2020; Sorensen et al., 2020; Vance et al., 2016).
 While the isotopic compositions of known sources are reasonably well characterized, the sinks are difficult to ascertain.
 But which fluxes are the most in need of additional examination and which fluxes may be significant, but are missing from the previous budgets?
 To address these questions, we first look at what is known about the isotopic composition of components within the previously modeled marine Ni budgets

 Oceans

-The deep ocean is globally homogenous, with an isotopic composition between 1.3‰ to 1.4‰ (Archer et al., 2020; Cameron and Vance, 2014; Takano et al., 2017; Yang et al., 2020) while the surface ocean varies.
+The deep ocean is globally homogenous, with an isotopic composition between 1.3‰ to 1.4‰ while the surface ocean varies (Archer et al., 2020; Cameron and Vance, 2014; Takano et al., 2017; Yang et al., 2020).
 The South Pacific (Takano et al., 2017), North Pacific (Yang et al., 2020), and South Atlantic (Archer et al., 2020) all show significant trends towards isotopically heavy values in the surface waters, up to 1.78‰, which are coupled with surface [Ni] depletions down to ca. 2 nM.
-In contrast, the Indian sector of the Southern Ocean, which displays a nutrient like surface [Ni] depletion although less pronounced, shows no enrichment in the heavier isotopes in surface waters (R. M. Wang et al., 2019).
+In contrast, the Indian sector of the Southern Ocean, which also exhibit a nutrient like surface [Ni] depletion although less pronounced, shows no enrichment in the heavier Ni isotopes in surface waters (R. M. Wang et al., 2019).
 This discrepancy may be due to regional biology; Archer et al. (2020) hypothesize that the differing dominating species between south (diatom dominated) and north (cyanobacteria dominated) of the polar front results in the differing surface water isotopic compositions.

 Inputs

+Dust

 The isotopic composition of continental crust, which we assume to represent that of dust, has a tight range between -0.1‰ and +0.2‰ (Cameron et al., 2009; Gall et al., 2012; Gueguen et al., 2013; Wu et al., 2019 and references therein).
-Basalts rock standards analyzed across multiple studies have a δ60Ni range from 0.01 to 0.21‰, and loess standards have a δ60Ni range of 0.03 to 0.21‰ (Wu et al., 2019).
+Basalts rock standards analyzed across multiple studies have a δ60Ni range from 0.01 to 0.21‰, and loess standards have a δ60Ni range of 0.03 to 0.21‰ (Wu et al., 2019 and references therein).

+Rivers: Dissolved and Suspended Particulate Load

 There have been two studies of the Ni isotopic composition of the dissolved load of rivers, and while there is a large range, the flux weighted average is clearly below the Ni isotopic composition of the oceans.
-Cameron and Vance (2014) performed a broad survey of the Ni isotopic composition of the dissolve load of some of the world’s largest rivers.
+Cameron and Vance (2014) performed a broad survey of the Ni isotopic composition of the dissolved load of several of the world’s largest rivers.
 They found a broad range of compositions (0.29‰ to 1.34‰) and a flux weighted average composition of 0.80‰.
 Isotopic compositions generally correlated with [Ni] and suggested a role of partitioning between solid phase and solution either during weathering or transport.
-A later, detailed study of the Amazon and its tributaries largely supported this interpretation (see below for further discussion) and slightly widened the range of and increased the flux weighted average Ni isotopic composition of the dissolved load of rivers (0.18‰ to 1.38‰, flux weighted average = 0.90‰) (Revels et al., 2021).
+A later study of the Amazon and its tributaries largely supported this interpretation (see below for further discussion).
+Their slightly widened the range of and increased the flux weighted average Ni isotopic composition of the dissolved load of rivers (0.18‰ to 1.38‰, flux weighted average = 0.90‰) (Revels et al., 2021).